ub-rms/rushmore/README.md

 This repository has source code of Rushmore system.

-A user needs to have following physical devices to build, flash and test to follow the instructions.
+A user needs to have following physical devices to build, flash and test for the following instructions.
 * **Board**: Nitrogen6q Sabrelite
 * **Display**: BD070LIC2 – 7″ Touchscreen Display